Mehranmzn/Mehranmzn/README.md

 Statistics 📊
 Data Analysis 📉
 Machine Learning 🤖

 Current Work 🌱

 My current focus is on developing methods for online monitoring in medical time-series.
 This involves analyzing large datasets to identify patterns and trends that can be used to improve patient outcomes.
+Now I am developing tools based on Meta-learning algorithms such as MAML.

 How to reach me 📫